cR4-sh/mireactf-finals-2024/sploits/zaveschalka/README.md

 ### Bug №1

-During registration, the user object was created based on the entire `$_POST` map, but before that, only the intended parameters for registration (login, password, email, phone) are validated:
+During registration, the user object was created based on the entire `$_POST` map, but before that, only the intended parameters for registration (login, password, email, phone) were validated:

 ``` php
 // register.php